naomifridman/Mine-Tweets-Google-Cloud-BigTable/mine_tweets/README.md

-# Mining Tweet About BigData ?
-### Collect the words people Tweet, when they Tweet about something
-Find highest frequency words among Tweets about, for example, BigData in different locations.

-## Project goals:
+# What people from different places tweet, and they tweet about ... ?
-#### Project goal is to find most popular word in Tweet's about a given subject, and compare the results from different locations.
+In this fun python project, I mine tweets about a subject, and compare most frequent words in different locations.
+I Collect the words people Tweet, on a given query, filtered by location, tokenize and strip the text, count words and find highest frequency ones.
 I used "Royal Weding" and "BigData" as example subjects.

 ### Python files in repository
 #### Python notebook to play around with Twitter mining.